google/syzkaller/docs/linux/setup_ubuntu-host_qemu-vm_x86-64-kernel.md

 If this fails with "too many tries", ssh may be passing default keys before the one explicitly passed with `-i`.
 Append option `-o "IdentitiesOnly yes"`.

-To kill the running QEMU instance:
+To kill the running QEMU instance press `Ctrl+A` and then `X` or run:

 ``` bash
 kill $(cat vm.pid)
 ```

+If QEMU works, the kernel boots and ssh succeeds, you can try to run syzkaller.

 ## syzkaller